 Academic advisors are faculty or administrators assigned to students to discuss academic and career goals, schedules for the upcoming semester, and opportunities available to students in their major.
-Students may request to change their advisor at any time by submitting a change of advisor form online or in person at the Center for Advising & Academic Services (CAAS) office, located in Donnelly 224, 845-575-3500.
+Students may request to change their advisor at any time by submitting a change of advisor form online in the myMarist Student tab Advising - Undergraduate portal.